miguelpeixe/jitsi-provisioner/README.md

 Always remember to check [Amazon EC2 pricing table](https://aws.amazon.com/ec2/pricing/on-demand/) and your [billing dashboard](https://console.aws.amazon.com/billing/home).

-Cost estimates are provided by [ec2instances.info](https://github.com/powdahound/ec2instances.info) and the data shown is not guaranteed to be accurate or current.
+AWS instance cost estimates are not guaranteed to be accurate or current.

 This project is experimental and has no relation to [Jitsi.org](https://jitsi.org/).